Actinium-project/acm-seeder/README.md

 ## Usage

-Assuming you want to run a dns seed on dnsseed.example.com, you will need an authorative NS record in example.com's domain record, pointing to for example ns.actinium.org:
+Assuming you want to run a dns seed on `dnsseed.actinium.org`, you will need an authorative **NS record** in the domain record of `actinium.org`, pointing to for example `ns.actinium.org`:

 `dig -t NS dnsseed.actinium.org`